 The federal government's Direct Loan program provides low-interest, long-term loans directly to students and parents.
 The lender (or guarantor) is the U.S. Department of Education (ED) rather than a bank.
 Loans guaranteed by the federal government have much better rates and payback terms than private loans.

-Repayment of the loan usually begins six months after you: graduate, withdraw from your classes, or drop below six credit hours during the semester (less than half time) or after you have either graduated.
+Repayment of the loan usually begins six months after you either graduate, withdraw from your classes, drop below six credit hours during the semester (less than half time) or after you have either graduated.

-A cohort default rate (CDR) is the percentage of a school's borrowers who enter repayment on certain Federal student loans during a Federal fiscal year (FY), October 1 to September 30 and default or meet other specified conditions prior to the end of the third following fiscal year.
+A cohort default rate (CDR) is the percentage of a school's borrowers who enter repayment during a Federal fiscal year (FY, from October 1st to September 30th) and then default or meet other specified conditions prior to the end of the third following fiscal year.

 Please refer to the Cohort Default Rate Guide for a more in-depth description of cohort default rates and how the rates are calculated.